MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 **Note** that after we run FastQC on the **seqBad.fastq** file, we used the command: **exit** to exit the **interactive** mode session.

-Open a new command line on your local computer and then run the following commands (you will need to use your own username and password):
+Open a new command line **on your local computer** and then run the following commands:

 ```bash
 scp t.cri.biowksp01@gardner.cri.uchicago.edu:~/mscbmi/Ex2/seqBad_fastqc.html ./